-The trial was designed in two parts, as depicted below: a Part A (n=8), which was an open-label, single-arm, single-dose Phase 1 trial with two dose levels (12 mg, 18 mg) of GH001 being investigated and a Part B (n=8), which was an open-label, single-arm Phase 2 trial applying our individualized dosing regimen with intra-patient dose escalation with GH001.
+The trial was designed in two parts, as depicted below: a Part A (n=8), which was an open-label, single-arm, single-dose Phase 1 trial with two dose levels (12 mg, 18 mg) of GH001 being investigated and a Part B (n=8), which was an open-label, single-arm Phase 2 trial applying our IDR with intra-patient dose escalation with GH001.
 In Part B, patients received at least one and up to three doses of GH001 in a single day; the three dose steps applied were 6 mg, 12 mg and 18 mg.
 The administration of a higher dose level was guided by an evaluation of whether the patient achieved a PE at the previously administered dose.
 Patients of 18 to 64 years of age (inclusive) were enrolled in the trial.
+GH001 was administered at a single visit without additional mandated visits for psychotherapy or psychological support before or after dosing.

 The primary endpoint of the Phase 1 Part A was to assess the safety and tolerability of single dosing of GH001 in patients with TRD.
-The primary endpoint of the Phase 2 Part B was to assess the effects on the severity of depression, as assessed by the proportion of patients in remission on day seven after dosing, defined as a MADRS total score of less than or equal to 10.
+The primary endpoint of the Phase 2 Part B was to assess the effects on the severity of depression applying our IDR, as assessed by the proportion of patients in remission on day seven after dosing, defined as a MADRS total score of less than or equal to 10.
 The MADRS is a widely accepted scale for depression that ranges from zero to 60 that has been used as a primary endpoint in pivotal trials of other depression treatments.
 Participants were monitored on the dosing day, with additional follow-up visits on day one and day seven after dosing.
 An SSG, which included external experts, was established to evaluate the safety and efficacy data from all patients after completion of each dose level of Part A and after the completion of Part B.

-Design of Phase 1/2 Trial in TRD (GH001-TRD-102)
+Design of Phase 1/2 Trial of GH001 in TRD (GH001-TRD-102)